dark-wizz/sem7/osp/unit 3.md

 	```
 ---
 - [ ] what is the use of file_exist() function in PHP
-- [ ] name any two magic constance in PHP
+- [ ] name any two magic constants in PHP

 ### Part B
 - [ ] state the use of the following functions